msoucy/msoucy.me/content/seminars/vim/_index.md

 # Let's write something

+---

 - Open vim
     - `vim testfile.txt`
 - Go into insert mode
     - When you first open vim if you try to type something, things aren't going to go your way.
-	- To be able to write text, press `i`.
+To be able to type stuff, press `i`.
-- Type something
+- Type some stuff
 - Leave insert mode
     - Press `Esc` to go back to the normal mode.

 ---

 # Normal Mode

+---

 ## Moving the cursor